| 11

 your house all day, which really messes up your kids, it's

-sad, really, and pointless.'
+kind of sad, really, and pointless.'

 He and Appleton were still an item when his career hit the